HL7/US-Core/source/pages/_includes/us-core-device-intro.md

 **Each Device must have:**

-1.  a code identifying the type of resource
+1.  a code identifying the type of device
 1.  a patient

 In addition, the following data-elements must be supported if the data is present in the sending system ([Must Support] definition):